oracle/node-oracledb/doc/api.md

 Lobs must be streamed since there is no Promisified interface for them.
 Alternatively you can work with the data directly as Strings or Buffers.

-For more information, see [How to get, use, and close a DB connection using async functions][74].

 ## <a name="migrate"></a> 34.
 Migrating from Previous node-oracledb Releases